seregazhuk/seregazhuk.github.io_old/_drafts/2017-11-13-memcached-reactphp-p4.md

 `await(PromiseInterface $promise, LoopInterface $loop, $timeout = null)`

 It accepts a promise, an instance of the event loop, and a timeout to wait.
-When promise is resolved this function returns a resolved value.
+When the promise is resolved this function returns a resolved value.
 If the promise rejects or timeout is out, this function throws an exception.
 In our case we don't have an event loop, so let's create one.
 It will be used in many tests, so I'm going to instantiate it in `setUp()` method:

 {% highlight php %}
 <?php